tzaarela/List-of-games/README.md

 - [Dying Light](https://sv.wikipedia.org/wiki/Dying_Light)  - Try to survive in a city full of zombies while using your parkour-skills.

+- [Just Cause 3](https://en.wikipedia.org/wiki/Just_Cause_3)  -  use your parachute, for everything... everything.

 ## RPG
 - [Dungeon Siege](https://sv.wikipedia.org/wiki/Dungeon_Siege) - Slash some krug up and crawl through dark dungeons with spoopy skeletons.